Drakeny/advent-of-code-2023/README.md

 > Also, part 2 was evil...

 > Day 2 - Hmmm, it is currently ugly and I have no idea if it's any "good" but hey, its just day 2 and i'm not drowning in documentation tabs anymore, progress!

+> Day 3 - Horrible, terrible, disguting code, i give up, can't find the edge case that is throwing the answer off and this monstrosity i've created is not helping.